YangLabHKUST/MacSGP/README.md

 If you find `MacSGP` or any of the source code in this repository useful for your work, please cite:
 > Mapping Cell-Type-Specific Spatial Gene Programs Uncovers Tissue Architecture and Microenvironment Organization.
-> Yeqin Zeng, Zhiwei Wang, Yuyao Liu, Yuheng Chen, Jiguang Wang, Hao Chen and Can Yang.
+> Yeqin Zeng, Zhiwei Wang, Yuyao Liu, Yuheng Chen, Jiguang Wang, Hao Chen, and Can Yang.
 > Submitted, 2025.

 ## Development